Fruits & Veggies – More Matters Month: How to Sneak Fruits and Veggies into Meals

 - Classic ants on a log.
 Use a celery stick, add peanut butter and put dried fruit such as raisins.
 Yummy!

 - Homemade trail mix.
 Add your favorite nuts, dried fruits, and whole-grain cereals to the mix.

 - Baked Potato person.
 Using a half baked potato, add sliced cherry tomatoes, peas, and low-fat cheese to make into a funny face.

-If you have any questions about other healthy ways to get your kid to love their fruits and veggies, be sure to call the Help Me Grow 2-1-1 line, or send Help Me Grow a text at: 302-231-1464.
+If you have any questions about other healthy ways to get your kid to love their fruits and veggies, be sure to call the Help Me Grow 2-1-1 line, send Help Me Grow a text at: 302-231-1464 or click here for more information.
 Help Me Grow 2-1-1 will set you up with a specialist to help answer any questions or address any concerns.